srini4547/java-maven/readme.txt

-This is my fixed for DPLM-5
+This is my fixe for DPLM-5
 For any questions - Please email me at DevOps@RajeshKumar.xyz
 # ========================NEXUS==============================